 - 40-60% of patients with chronic pain experience anxiety.

-- 10% of patients with chronic pain have PTSD (Post Traumatic Street Disorder).
+- 10% of patients with chronic pain have PTSD (Post Traumatic Stress Disorder).

 - Up to 20% of patients with chronic pain have drug or alcohol problems.